 Singaporean Creatures: Histories of Humans and Other Animals in the Garden City

-Edited by Timothy P Barnard
+Edited by Timothy P. Barnard

-With contributions from Ruizhi Choo, Anthony Medrano, Miles Alexander Powell, Esmond Chuah Meng Soh, Nicole Tarulevicz, Jennifer Yip, Faizah Zakaria, Timothy P Barnard
+With contributions from Ruizhi Choo, Anthony Medrano, Miles Alexander Powell, Esmond Chuah Meng Soh, Nicole Tarulevicz, Jennifer Yip, Faizah Zakaria, Timothy P. Barnard

 Timothy P. Barnard is an associate professor in the Department of History at the National University of Singapore, where he specializes in the environmental and cultural history of island Southeast Asia.
+He is the author of NUS Press' Imperial Creatures and Nature's Colony, and editor of Nature Contained.

 Publication Year: 2024